dprosper/instance-metadata-trusted-profiles/README.md

 ### Testing the dynamic SSH keys configuration

-Currently the Metadata service (in Beta) is disabled by default on any newly created VSI and there is no resource/property in the current version of the provider to enable it.
+Currently the Metadata service is disabled by default on any newly created VSI and there is no resource/property in the current version of the provider to enable it.
 Use the UI to navigate to the VSI that was created and enable the service.
 You are required to stop and start the VSI after having enabled the service.
   - UI:
       ![UI](images/ui.png)